-- An estimate of timescales for completed works e.g., in accordance with guidance provided by the Planning Department. - Allowing access for an inspection to the property (within 21 calendar days) during or after completing the works - A description of the quality of materials that must be used in accordance with agreed specifications - That works must be carried out by a suitably qualified person/contractor. - Where requested, certificates, guarantees or warranties must be provided e.g. FENSA certificate, GAS Safe registration details, etc. - Complying with ALL relevant regulations for carrying out the proposed works
+- A timescales for the completion of the works. - Allowing access for an inspection to the property (within 21 calendar days) during or after completing the works - A description of the quality of materials that must be used in accordance with agreed specifications - That works must be carried out by a suitably qualified person or contractor

+- Where requested, certificates, guarantees or warranties must be provided for example, GAS Safe registration details. - Complying with ALL relevant regulations for carrying out the proposed works

-Where permission is refused, the Council will not be liable for reimbursing residents for any charges / fees or for any other costs incurred in connection with the proposed alteration or improvement.
+Where permission is refused, the Council will not be liable for reimbursing tenants or leaseholders for any charges, fees or any other costs incurred in connection with the proposed alteration or improvement.

-The Council will also not be liable for any loss or damage to any alterations carried out by the tenant or leaseholder with or without written permission/consent from the Council.
+The Council will also not be liable for any loss or damage to any alterations or improvements carried out by the tenant or leaseholder with or without written permission from the Council.

-Where any alterations are carried out by a leaseholder that affects the deeds of the property, the leaseholder will be responsible for any expenditure, including legal and land registry costs associated with regularising the deeds.
+Where any alterations or improvements are carried out by a leaseholder that affects the deeds of the property, the leaseholder will be responsible for any expenditure, including legal and land registry costs associated with regularising the deeds.
 Variation to the deed may include, for example, granting the Council access via the leaseholder's property for the maintenance of the building as a whole.

-The Council will not assist with payment towards the cost of carrying out the improvement.
+The Council will not assist with payment towards the cost of carrying out the alteration or improvement.